 Salary continuation during the medical leave is based on your earnings in effect on your last full day of active work.

-Covered earnings are based on your scheduled biweekly rate of earnings on your last full day of active work, not to exceed 100% of your current salary.
-Covered earnings include, but are not limited to basic salary, augmentation, increment, commutation, summer research, summer teaching, and certain lifetime awards.
-Salary increases will be applied to your work earnings if you are working part-time, but will not increase the remaining medical leave benefit.
+Covered compensation is based on your scheduled biweekly rate of earnings on your last full day of active work, not to exceed 100% of your current salary.
+Covered compensation includes, but is not limited to, basic salary, augmentation, increment, commutation, summer research, summer teaching, and certain lifetime awards.
+Salary increases will be applied to your work earnings.
+However, disability earnings starting at month 4 will be paid at your earnings rate in effect on your date of disability.

 Medical leave may be unpaid during any period where there are no scheduled earnings, such as the summer or during an unpaid leave of absence.
 Refer to the Academic Disability Plan Certificate.